grahamking/perf-ninja-rs/README.md

   * PGO: TODO
   * Optimize IO: TODO

-The three labs with comments above do not match their C++ version.
-Loop Interchange 1 and 2 probably need changing.
+The two Loop Interchange labs do not match their C++ version.
+They are probably not an accurate port and need changing.

-These three labs match the bottlenecks of their C++ versions (under Clang 14), but have different bottlenecks than indicated.
-This is probably because Rust uses Clang 14 but the labs were built for Clang 12:
+These two labs match the bottlenecks of their C++ versions (under Clang 14), but have different bottlenecks than indicated.
  - Core Bound / Vectorization 1: Use debug mode, that has the correct bottleneck.
- - Core Bound / Dependency Chains 1: Is memory bound, not core bound.
  - Memory Bound / SW memory prefetching: Not memory bound, bottleneck seems to be branch prediction.

 Aside from those differences, the Rust code should serve you well in your studies to become a performance ninja!